15 Unique Things to Do in Sibenik, Croatia

 The St. Michael’s Fortress is one of the highlights and major attractions of Sibenik’s Old Town.
 Built in the 11th century, it is the oldest fortress in the city.
 Due to the proximity to the city center, a visit can be optimally combined with a city walk.
 At the top of the castle is an outdoor stage, where a variety of cultural events take place during the season.
-Walking along the high walls is a must do, because from there are the best views of the old town.
+Walking along the high walls is a must-do because from there are the best views of the old town.

+Another important fortress in Sibenik is the Barone Fortress, the Tvrđava Barons.
+It is only a few minutes’ walk from the St. Johns’s Fort and is open for visits.
+From the top you have probably the best view of Sibenik, the deep blue sea and the fortress St. Michael.
 Also the St. John’s Fort (Tvrđava sv.
 Ivana) towers over the old town of Sibenik.
 It was built in the 16th century and is located about 110 meters above the city.
 A short walk leads from Barone Fortress to St. John Fortress.
-This fortress is currently being renovated and therefore it cannot be visited until further notice.
+This fortress is currently being renovated, and therefore it cannot be visited until further notice.

-Sibenik Lookout Platform
+Sibenik Viewing Platform